-These 26.2 miles in Boston will be different than the 26.2s I’ve run in the past, mostly because I am different.
-San Diego, San Francisco, Orange County, and Boston 2011, those races were for me.
+These 26.2 miles will be different than the 26.2s I’ve run in the past, mostly because I am different.
+San Diego, San Francisco, Orange County, and Boston, those races were for me.
 This race is for the babies.

-It’s for all of the babies impacted by necrotizing enterocolitis, which kills around 500 U.S. infants every year.
+It’s for all of the babies impacted by necrotizing enterocolitis, which kills around 500 infants every year in the US.
 It’s for the babies in the ICU right now, fighting to survive.
 It’s for the fragile babies who made it home but are now struggling with lifelong complications from their precarious beginning.
 It’s for the babies who live on in the hearts of their loved ones.

 In an effort to help raise awareness about necrotizing enterocolitis, I am dedicating each marathon mile to a baby who’s faced this devastating disease.
 These infants may have been vulnerable to necrotizing enterocolitis, but they are stronger and more resilient than any marathoner.

-The families and clinicians that help lead the NEC Society are inspiring and extraordinarily dedicated to the health of our most fragile babies.
+The families and clinicians that help to lead the NEC Society are extraordinarily dedicated to the health of our most vulnerable babies.
 Together, we can accomplish so much more than a marathon.
-Running 26.2 miles may be admirable, but being part of an organization that’s improving outcomes for babies is remarkable.
+Running 26.2 miles may be admirable, but being part of an organization that’s building a world without necrotizing enterocolitis is remarkable.
 Ready to be remarkable?
 Join us www.NECsociety.org